RISCV-on-Microsemi-FPGA/M2S150-Advanced-Dev-Kit/README.md

 # SmartFusion2 Advanced Development Kit RISC-V Sample Design
-Sample RISC-V Libero project(s) for the SmartFusion2 (M2S150) Advanced Development Kit.
+Sample RISC-V Libero projects for the SmartFusion2 (M2S150) Advanced Development Kit.

 This project contains a Libero project containing an FPGA design including a RISC-V RV32IM soft processor.
 Programming bitstreams are also included so that you do not need to run through the full FPGA design flow in order to start developping software for RISC-V.